fb75/wooapinuxt/README.md

 # create a new Nuxt.js Universal Server Rendered project on your machine
 # during installation choose to use express framework
-# copy the new created ssl certificate inside the root folder naming it
+# copy the new created ssl certificate inside the root folder
 # inside the folder api/rootCa.js file see how I genereated the right self signed certificate

 # serve with hot reload at localhost:3000